 2) Do you have any health concerns?

-Hot yoga classes can vary from 85 to 113 degrees which might not be ideal if you have diabetes or a heart condition.
-The heat and exertion of a hot yoga class put a lot of extra stress on your cardiovascular system as your heart rate will usually be higher, and you’re losing fluid and electrolytes at a faster rate.
+Hot yoga classes can vary from 85 to 113 degrees, which might not be ideal if you have diabetes or a heart condition.
+The heat and exertion of a hot yoga class put a lot of extra stress on your cardiovascular system as your heart rate will usually be higher, and you’re losing fluid and electrolytes faster.

 3) Are you prepared?